Skip to the main content.

 Equity crowdfunding is growing in popularity.
 It is regulated by the federal government, and there are several reputable SEC-registered platforms to choose from including StartEngine and Wefunder.

-Pros of Equity Crowdfunding
+Pros of equity crowdfunding

 • You trade equity for capital, so there’s nothing to repay.